leinonen/go-lisp/README.md

 ## Recognition

 **Built in 2025** as a demonstration of:
-- Modern Go Lisp implementation with plugin architecture
+- Modern GoLisp implementation with plugin architecture
 - Test-driven development methodologies
 - Clean architecture principles in Go
 - Modular design patterns